Kathrine Switzer

 Kathrine Virginia Switzer (born January 5, 1947) is an American marathon runner, author, and television commentator.

-In 1967, she became the first woman to run the Boston Marathon as an officially registered competitor.
-During her run, race manager Jock Semple assaulted Switzer, trying to grab her bib number and thereby remove her from official competition.
-After knocking down Switzer's trainer and fellow runner Arnie Briggs when he tried to protect her, Semple was shoved to the ground by Switzer's boyfriend, Thomas Miller, who was running with her, and she completed the race.
+In 1967, she became the first woman to run the Boston Marathon as an officially registered competitor, having entered as "K.V.
+Switzer".
+Switzer's trainer Arnie Briggs, and her boyfriend Thomas Miller, were also in the race.
+During her run, the race manager Jock Semple assaulted Switzer, trying to grab her bib number and thereby remove her from official competition.
+Semple knocked Briggs down when he tried to protect her, but was then shoved to the ground by Miller; she completed the race.
+The attack was photographed and reported internationally.

-The AAU banned women from competing in races against men as a result of her run, and it was not until 1972 that the Boston Marathon established an official women's race.
+In response to her run, the AAU banned women from competing in races against men—women had not previously been explicitly excluded.
+Five years later, in 1972, women were first accepted officially to run the Boston Marathon.
+Switzer finished third in that 1972 race and Semple presented her with her trophy.

 Life and career

-Switzer was born in Amberg, Germany, the daughter of a major in the United States Army.
+Switzer was born in Amberg, American-occupied zone of Germany, the daughter of a major in the United States Army.
 Her family returned to the United States in 1949.
 She graduated from George C. Marshall High School in Fairfax County, Virginia, then attended Lynchburg College.
 She transferred to Syracuse University in 1967, where she studied journalism and English literature.
 She earned a bachelor's degree there in 1968 and a master's degree in 1972.

-1967 Training
+1967 training

 After transferring from Lynchburg to Syracuse, Switzer sought permission to train with the men's cross-country running program.
 Permission was granted, and cross-country assistant coach Arnie Briggs began training with her.
 Briggs insisted a marathon was too far for a "fragile woman" to run, but he conceded to Switzer: "If any woman could do it, you could, but you would have to prove it to me.
 If you ran the distance in practice, I’d be the first to take you to Boston."
 By the winter of 1967, Switzer was training for the upcoming Boston Marathon, tackling courses in Syracuse and on the roads between Syracuse and Cazenovia, New York, 20 miles away.